Let’s get down to business! Today, we are answering all of your burning questions about the PCI RoC.

-Who Has to File an ROC?
+Who Is Required to File an RoC?

 Level 3 merchants have no reporting requirements.
 However, they are encouraged to self-assess their risk to avoid dangerous data security errors.